Anne loves animals. They fill her thoughts about 70% of the time. Her dogs are life. Anne is an equal opportunity petter.

-Most of these crickets cannot jump as they are too heavy.
+- Most of these crickets cannot jump as they are too heavy.
 Lighter individuals are better able to do so.
-They will often drag their large abdomens on the ground as they walk.
-This leaves a grooved trail behind them.
+They will often drag their large abdomens on the ground as they walk, leaving a grooved trail behind them.

 The Wild and Captive Diet of the Species

-A caution note is needed with cricket prey items.
+A note of caution is needed with cricket prey.
 Both true crickets and Jerusalem crickets are vectors for parasites called horsehair worms.
 According to research, horsehair worms can survive being eaten.
-Caution must be taken if crickets are fed.
+Caution must be taken if you use live crickets as feed.
 Feeding from reliable, known colonies is the best practice.
-Horsehair worms cannot be treated without killing the host, as far as the author is aware.
+Horsehair worms cannot be treated without killing the host, as far as I am aware.